Hoof & Mouth Disease in the United States

 Blackleg:

 Blackleg is a gas gangrene infection of young sheep and cattle caused by a bacteria (Clostridium) characterized by fever, lameness, swelling and death of the tissues...usually starting with the limbs....hence the name...and death within a few days.
-The infectious organism builds up in the ground where ever animals are concentrated (barnyards) and any little knick or cut is a potential site for an infection.
+The infectious organism builds up in the ground whereever animals are concentrated (barnyards).
+Any little knick or cut is a potential site for an infection.

-There are several different types or strains of Clostridium all of which thrive in wounds of various mammals leading to likely severe tissue necrosis and death.
+There are several different types or strains of Clostridium all of which thrive in wounds of various mammals that are likely to lead to severe tissue necrosis and death.

-Quick deaths on the battle field were tiny in number compared to the millions who died miserably from infected wounds a few days later.
-Tetanus and botulism are caused by a type of Clostridium.
+Clostridium diseases affect humans too: Quick deaths on the battle field were tiny in number compared to the millions who died miserably from infected wounds a few days later.
+Tetanus and botulism are diseases caused by strains of Clostridium.

 Depending on the type of animal (or human), the most prominent symptom, the area of the world, or the suspected cause (angry Gods, witch craft, demons, sin) these infectious and usually fatal diseases were given different names when in reality they were all caused by various strains of the same bacteria.